Wait, Where Did All The Skin Positivity Go?

 Skin positivity has always been about more than ticking a representation box.
 It’s about actively choosing to see, include, and champion the people who consume your content or buy your products.
 It’s about safeguarding the mental health of people who have breakouts, flare-ups, or a history of chronic skin conditions.
 Less of a buzzword and more of a social movement, skin positivity is the dismantling of inherent beauty standards that seek to exclude.

-“Representing a wide array of skin types and conditions in marketing and media is crucial for several reasons,” says Dr. Jinah Yoo, a dermatologist and founder of Maylin x Jinah Yoo Dermatology.
-“Firstly, it promotes inclusivity and breaks down beauty standards that have traditionally favored a narrow range of skin appearances.
+“Representing a wide array of skin types and conditions in marketing and media is crucial for several reasons,” says Dr Jinah Yoo, a dermatologist.
+“Firstly, it promotes inclusivity and breaks down beauty standards that have traditionally favoured a narrow range of skin appearances.
 It helps individuals with different skin types feel represented and valued, promoting self-acceptance and boosting confidence.
-Additionally, diverse representation educates and raises awareness about various skin conditions, reducing stigmatization and fostering empathy and understanding among the general population.”
+Additionally, diverse representation educates and raises awareness about various skin conditions, reducing stigmatisation and fostering empathy and understanding among the general population.”

 This fostered empathy and the kindness exhibited amongst people on and offline are core tenets of the skin positivity community, attracting like-minded people looking for connection.
 For many, it’s what drew them in.
 “Skin positivity can seem airy-fairy, but for me it means not hating myself, not missing out on my life, not feeling disgusting or unclean or allowing people to judge me because I feel more positive about my skin,” says Lartey.